Farm Animal Frolic

 Two weekends of fun for the entire family as Quiet Valley comes alive with baby farm animals.
 This is a unique opportunity for children and the young-at-heart to see and touch a variety of baby farm animals.
 Watch baby chicks hatching from their eggs and feel the soft fur of the baby bunnies.
 Don’t miss seeing the new lambs with their woolly fleece and the frisky baby goats.
 The adorable baby piglets with their funny little noses charm everyone.
 Get to know our workhorses, Gunther and Wilhelm.
 Meet Janie, our mule.

 Children always love the hay jump in the barn, and they can play some of the traditional games enjoyed by past generations.
 There is a children’s show twice a day.
 The outdoor brick bake oven is in operation both weekends.
 There is plenty of hearty homemade food and sweet treats for all!

 This year’s hands-on theme area will be the Pig Pen where you can learn all sorts of swine lore and enjoy some crafts and activities that will put you in hog heaven.

 Everyone will enjoy a ride in the wagon pulled by our Clydesdale draft horses.
 The wagon ride takes about 20 minutes and takes you down an old railroad bed from the 1800’s to the pond where ice is harvested in the winter.
 Pony rides are an annual Frolic favorite.
 Pony and Wagon Rides are an extra charge and are weather permitting.

 The Spinning and Weaving Bee will be out doing a sheep to shawl challenge on TBA.
-They will be taking the wool straight from the sheep, cleaning it, carding it, spinning it, and weave it straight into a shawl.
+They will be taking the wool straight from the sheep, cleaning it, carding it, spinning it, and weaving it straight into a shawl.
 The shawl will be raffled off in winter.

 The Friends of Quiet Valley will be doing a plant sale all four days of the Farm Animal Frolic.
 Many of the plants are grown from heritage seeds.
 All the plants have been tended with loving care and are hardy to the weather.
 All proceeds support the educational programming of Quiet Valley.